 On February 7, 2014, the Company adopted the 2014 Equity Compensation Plan.
 Under this plan, the Company may issue options to purchase shares of common stock to employees, directors, advisors, and consultants.
-The aggregate number of shares which may be issued under this plan is 30,420,148.
+The aggregate number of shares that may be issued under this plan is 30,420,148.
+On April 16, 2015, the majority stockholder of the Company approved an increase in the Company's 2014 Equity Compensation Plan by 15 million shares.